picoharry/cvdemo-image-win32/README.md

 Finds the largest contour that includes the central part of the image.

+## Image.Boxes

+Finds all bounding boxes in the image.

+## Image.Lines

+Finds all lines (edges and corners) in the image.

 ## Image.Split

 Splits a large image into a set of multiple image fragments.